sudoHarinath/Ai_planet_task/README.md

 Open your browser to http://localhost:3000 to use the application.

 📖 Usage Guide
-1. Create a Knowledge Base (First-Time Use)
+1. Create a Knowledge Base
 The default knowledge bases (gsm8k-base, math500-base) are created automatically the first time you select them and ask a question.

 To create a custom KB: